karam1ashqar/BackendCallingApi/README.md

 * Tape - for testing.
 * nyc - for testing.
 * nock - for testing APIs.
+* request module for retrieving data from external APIs
 * Supertest for testing.
 * nodemon - for hosting locally.
 * Node.js - backend.